Energy-efficient predictive control for connected, automated driving under localization uncertainty: Conclusion and Future work

 \section{Conclusion and Future work}

-This paper has introduced a data-driven Model Predictive Control (MPC) framework tailored for energy-efficient urban road driving in the context of connected, automated vehicles, while considering localization uncertainty.
-By addressing the challenges of longitudinal speed planning and control on roads with traffic lights and preceding vehicles, our proposed MPC offers a unified solution that minimizes total energy consumption while ensuring timely compliance with traffic laws and traffic light signals.
+This paper introduces a data-driven Model Predictive Control (MPC) framework tailored for energy-efficient urban road driving in the context of connected, automated vehicles while considering localization uncertainty.
+By addressing the challenges of longitudinal speed planning and control on roads with traffic lights and front vehicles, our proposed MPC offers a unified solution that minimizes total energy consumption while ensuring timely compliance with traffic laws and traffic light signals.

 Incorporating a terminal cost function and constraints, learned from state-input data, enables effective energy optimization across the long task horizons while solving the proposed MPC with a short horizon.
 The proposed algorithm has been investigated via simulations and vehicle tests.
-The vehicle tests demonstrate the practical effectiveness of our approach, showcasing a significant $19.4\%$ improvement in average energy consumption compared to conventional methods.
+The vehicle tests demonstrate the practical effectiveness of our approach, showcasing a significant $19.4\%$ improvement in average energy efficiency compared to conventional methods.

 As an extension of the current work, we aim to enhance the robustness and adaptability of our system to accommodate the dynamic traffic environment, such as variations in traffic light.
 Moreover, we aim to delve into a multi-agent control for connected vehicles through V2V communication.